Characterization of multi-level dynamics and decoherence in a high-anharmonicity capacitively shunted flux circuit: experimental techniques

 \subsection{Decoherence due to photon noise}

 We consider dephasing of the qubit at the symmetry point due to fluctuations of the photon number in the cavity.
 We use numerical simulations to predict dephasing due to this source.
 Specifically, the photon population of the cavity is modeled using a random telegraph noise with states $n=0$ (empty cavity) and $n=1$ (cavity occupied by one photon).
-The transition rates between two states are $\Gamma_{0 \rightarrow 1} = \omega_r / Q \times n_\t{th}$ and $\Gamma_{1 \rightarrow 0} = \omega_r / Q \times (1 + n_\t{th})$, with $\omega_r$ the cavity resonance frequency, $Q$ the cavity quality factor, and $n_\t{th}$ the thermal photon number~\cite{SIharoche_ExploringQuantumAtoms_2006}.
+The transition rates between two states are $\Gamma_{0 \rightarrow 1} = \omega_r / Q \times n_\t{th}$ and $\Gamma_{1 \rightarrow 0} = \omega_r / Q \times (1 + n_\t{th})$, with $\omega_r$ the cavity resonance frequency, $Q$ the cavity quality factor, and $n_\t{th}$ the thermal photon number~\cite{haroche_ExploringQuantumAtoms_2006}.
 The effect of photon number fluctuations on the qubit is determined by the dispersive shift.
-Based on numerical simulations of the spectrum of the coupled qubit/cavity system, we find that the dispersive shift for the $0-1$ transition is 0.5~MHz.
-To obtain this number we use the first several levels of the qubit and one level of the cavity.
-We note that in experiments we observed in certain cases, when the repetition time of experiments was too short, beating patterns in Ramsey oscillations with a beating frequency of $0.5$~MHz, which we attribute to photon number fluctuations.
-This value of the beating frequency is in reasonable agreement with the numerically determined dispersive shift.
+This numerical approach is then compared with the analytical expression for Ramsey decay in Ref.~\cite{rigetti_SuperconductingQubitWaveguide_2012}.